errisnil/architect/README.md

 running migrations for a database.

 A default table called `schema_migrations` is created in the database configured.
-This table keeps track of the migrations run so far and helps with migrating down.
+This table keeps track of the migrations run so far.

 # Usage